 - ½ teaspoon coconut oil

 For the cake:

 - Preheat oven to 375 degrees.
 Lightly spray a 15 x 10-inch jelly-roll pan with cooking spray.
-Line pan with wax paper and then grease and flour wax paper.
+Line pan with parchment paper and then grease and flour paper.
 Set pan aside.

 - Whisk together flour, baking powder, baking soda, cinnamon, nutmeg, ginger, cloves, allspice and salt in small bowl.
 Add eggs and 1 cup granulated sugar to a large bowl and beat until thickened.
 Stir in pumpkin, flour mixture and chocolate chips.
 Spread evenly in prepared pan.
 Bake for about 15 minutes.
 The top of the cake will spring back when it's done.